pearswick/telegrab/README.md

 python telegrab.py -h
 ```

-## ✨ Features

-- Check if phone numbers are registered on Telegram
-- Detect whether accounts are bots or human users
-- View user's last seen status
-- See user bio information when available
-- Debug mode for detailed API responses
-- Rate limiting protection with exponential backoff
-- Colored terminal output
-- Multiple input methods (interactive, file, command line)

 **⚠️ Important Notes:**
-- Make sure your `.env` file is in the same directory
+- Create your `.env` file first and make sure it is in the same directory
 - Ensure you're in your virtual environment before running
 - Rate limiting may still occur if checking many numbers quickly, consider waiting between batch checks